 18 U.S.C. § 1962(c)

-To recover under § 1962(c), a plaintiff must prove (1) conduct, (2) of an enterprise, (3) through a pattern, (4) of racketeering activity (known as “predicate acts”), (5) causing injury to the plaintiff's “business or property” by the conduct constituting the violation.
+To recover under § 1962(c), a plaintiff must prove (1) conduct, (2) of an enterprise, (3) through a pattern, (4) of racketeering activity (known as “predicate acts”), (5) causing injury to the plaintiff’s “business or property” by the conduct constituting the violation.
 See Living Designs, Inc. v.
 E.I.
 Dupont de Nemours & Co., 431 F.3d 353, 361 (9th Cir.
-2005).
+2005) (quoting Grimmett v.
+Brown, 75 F.3d 506, 510 (9th Cir.
+1996)).

 Conduct: The conduct element of § 1962(c) requires that the defendant have some part in directing the affairs of the enterprise.
 Liability is not limited to those with primary responsibility for the enterprise's affairs, nor is a formal position within the enterprise required.
 However, the defendant is not liable under § 1962(c) unless the defendant has participated in the operation or management of the enterprise itself.
 See Reves v.
 Ernst & Young, 507 U.S. 170, 179 (1993) (holding that accountants hired to perform audit of cooperative’s records did not participate in “operation or management” of cooperative’s affairs by failing to inform cooperative’s board of directors that cooperative was arguably insolvent).
-In determining whether the conduct element has been satisfied, relevant questions include whether the defendant “occupies a position in the chain of command,” “knowingly implements [the enterprise’s] decisions,” or is “indispensable to achieving the enterprise’s goal.”
+In determining whether the conduct element has been satisfied, relevant questions include whether the defendant “occup[ies] a position in the ‘chain of command’,” “knowingly implement[s] [the enterprise’s] decisions,” or is “indispensable to achievement of the enterprise’s goal.”
 Walter v.
-Drayson, 538 F.3d 1244, 1248-49 (9th Cir.
+Drayson, 538 F.3d 1244, 1249 (9th Cir.
 2008) (holding that attorney’s performance of services for alleged associated-in-fact enterprise was not sufficient to satisfy § 1962(c)’s conduct element).

 Enterprise: An “enterprise includes any individual, partnership, corporation, association, or other legal entity, and any union or group of individuals associated in fact although not a legal entity.”
 18 U.S.C. § 1961(4).
 The “definition is not very demanding.”